 RICS has updated its Valuation of woodlands and forests professional standard for members working in the UK and Ireland.

-The second edition, which takes effect on 1 June, sets out the main factors to be considered by the valuer carrying out such valuations, as well as outlining the process and approaches involved.
+The second edition, which was effective on 1 June 2023, sets out the main factors to be considered by the valuer carrying out such valuations, as well as outlining the process and approaches involved.
 All members carrying out valuations of these assets must comply with the professional standard.

 The market has changed significantly since the publication of the first edition in 2010, with investment in forestry and thus the size of the market expanding considerably in that time.